 Patent agents are only specifically allowed to practice patent law through or with the USPTO.
 However, these individuals are often hired by law firms due to their extensive technical backgrounds.
 Legal departments for larger corporations will hire these people at times for the same reason.
-Patent agents may also be preferred to patent attorneys due to a more diverse background.
+Patent agents may also be referred to patent attorneys due to a more diverse background.

 Who Is Better?

 Patent agents are not lawyers, and thus they cannot give any legal advice.
 Specifically, they cannot give legal advice when it comes to licenses and possible infringements on already licensed patents.
-Attorneys are the only people who are able to draft contracts and other documents like non-disclosure agreements.
+Attorneys are the only people who can draft contracts and other documents like non-disclosure agreements.
 The lawyers are the ones who can represent clients during legal proceedings that involve the state or federal court system.

-There are a wide variety of patent attorneys who actually start off as patent agents and then go to law school to become patent lawyers.
+There are a wide variety of patent attorneys who actually start as patent agents and then go to law school to become patent lawyers.